entralliance/entr_runtime/README.md

 packaged together to accelerate the transition to clean energy.

-The ENTR runtime provides a containerized environment with a Spark server, a version of Python compatible with OpenOA, a Jupyter notebook server and dbt.
+The ENTR runtime provides a containerized environment with a Spark server, a version of Python compatible with OpenOA, a python package to facilitate using the entr warehouse, a Jupyter notebook server and dbt.
 This runtime can be used for development and learning in place of the stack components used in production by renewable generator operators.

 ## Quickstart